learn-co-curriculum/js-async-fetch-readme/README.md

 technique.

 > **STRETCH**: If you were to apply for a software developer position, you
 > would be expected to understand each of the "glossed over" elements.
-This
-> course will provide additional material to introduce you to the key
+If
-> technology.
-If, on the other hand, you're not seeking that deeper technical
+> you're not seeking that deeper technical understanding, this introduction
-> understanding, this introduction should be enough.
+> should be enough.

 Let's learn to use `fetch()` to apply the AJAX technique: a way to load additional data _after_ information is presented to the user.